 - Business Center for New Americans (BCNA)

 BCNA offers minority business loans to women entrepreneurs, refugees, and immigrants who are working in this economy.
 Basically, this organization caters to the need of owners who are rejected by the traditional lenders due to a poor credit score and not enough credit history.

 As a minority business owner, if you think your small business can benefit from the above funding options, you must apply away.

-Apart from a wide range of above-mentioned minority business loans, many organization offer grants for small business offering the opportunity to cover financial needs!
+Apart from a wide range of above-mentioned minority business loans, many organizations offer grants for small businesses offering the opportunity to cover financial needs!
 Although the qualification criteria of approval of a minority grant are a bit rigid, an owner isn’t bound to make the repayments on time; this is free money!

 - Community Programs to Improve Minority Health Grant Program